Skip to content

 “Nonemployee Compensation”

-The 1099-NEC is used to report payments made to non-employees, like freelancers and contractors.Similar to the 1099-MISC, but more focused.
-It’s specifically for non-employee compensation over $600.Let’s say you own a bakery.
+In general, the 1099-NEC is used to report payments made to non-employees, such as freelancers and contractors.In contrast to the 1099-MISC, this form is more focused.
+More specifically, it’s designed for reporting non-employee compensation over $600.Let’s say you own a bakery.
 You hire Alex, a freelance photographer, to take pictures of your cakes for your website.
 You pay Alex $800 throughout the year.
-You’ll file a 1099-NEC to report this payment.
+As a result, you’ll file a 1099-NEC to report this payment.
 This ensures Alex reports the income and the IRS gets its share.

 1099-INT